hknd23/idcempy/docs/idcempy_tutorial.rst

 Generalized Inflated Multinomial Logit (GiMNL) Model
 ----------------------------------------------------

-The :py:mod:`gimnl` module provides :func:`zmiopc.gimnlmod` to estimate the General "inflated" Multinomial Logit models (GiMNL) with three outcomes in the dependent variable.
+The :py:mod:`gimnl` module provides :func:`gimnl.gimnlmod` to estimate the General "inflated" Multinomial Logit models (GiMNL) with three outcomes in the dependent variable.
 The GiMNL model minimize issues present when unordered polytomous outcome variables have an excessive share and heterogeneous pool of observations in the lower category.

 Similar to the models in the :py:mod:`zmiopc` module, the first step is to import the libraries and 2004 presidential vote choice dataset.